Content Map Terms

 As part of the program, participating establishments must provide nutrition information similar to what is available on prepackaged foods at grocery stores.
 The nutrition information is available for guests before or at the point of ordering.

-How do I know if a restaurant is participating?
+How do I know if a food service establishment is participating?

-Look for the Informed Dining logo on menus and menu boards.
-When you see the Informed Dining logo, you can be confident that nutrition information is nearby on a nutrition display, or in a nutrition menu, brochure or poster.
+Look for the Informed Dining logo on menus, menu boards and display cases.
+When you see the Informed Dining logo, you can be confident that nutrition information is nearby in a nutrition binder, brochure or poster.

 Click here to view full list of participating health care facilities.